tbctk/tbk-Spitzer-ulens/docs/source/index.rst

 This is a work-in-progress documentation for Lisa Dang's pixel-level decorrelation method for Spitzer microlensing data.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`Spitzer_ulens` section for further information.